The 2015 UN Disarmament fellows

 Participants in the United Nations Programme of Fellowships on Disarmament are selected on the basis of nominations invited from all Member States of the United Nations (one nomination per Member State per year).
 The selection of candidates is the responsibility of the substantive office (ODA) on the basis of the greater needs of developing countries in terms of training their young diplomats in the field of disarmament and security, and the overall geographical balance.

 The programme of studies of the Programme of Fellowships on Disarmament is structured in three segments:

-- The second segment of the Programme comprises study visits to intergovernmental organizations of relevance in the field of disarmament, as well as to Member States, at their invitation.
-In recent years, a number of Member States of the United Nations also hosted study programmes for the Fellows on different occasions: Bulgaria, the former Czechoslovakia, China, Finland, France, the former German Democratic Republic, Germany, Hungary, Japan, Romania, Sweden, the former Union of the Soviet Socialist Republics, and the United States of America.
-At present, both Germany and Japan continue to host study visits for the Fellows.
+- The second segment of the Programme comprises study visits in The Hague and Vienna to intergovernmental organizations of relevance in the field of disarmament, as well as to Member States, at their invitation.
+Throughout the years, a number of Member States of the United Nations hosted study programmes for the Fellows: Bulgaria, Czechoslovakia, China, Finland, France, the former German Democratic Republic, Germany, Hungary, Japan, Romania, Sweden, the former Union of the Soviet Socialist Republics, and the United States of America.
+In 2015, Germany, China, Kazakhstan, Japan, and the United States of America hosted study visits for the Fellows.
 These study visits have provided the Fellows with an invaluable opportunity to get more closely acquainted with the national policies and work in the field of arms limitation and disarmament of the respective Governments.

-- The third segment of the Programme, which is held at United Nations Headquarters in New York, consists of a second cycle of lectures by members of delegations to the First Committee and United Nations officials, on items on the agenda of the Committee, and regular attendance in meetings of the Committee.
+- The third segment of the Programme, which is held at United Nations Headquarters in New York, consists of a another cycle of lectures by members of delegations to the First Committee, United Nations officials and representatives of other international and non-governmental organizations and academia, on items on the agenda of the Committee, and regular attendance in meetings of the Committee.

 Go to Top